Are you going to Spain soon and want to know what are the best things to do in Madrid? We can help!

 When you go on hiking, you get to discover all of the amazing sites that Madrid has to offer.

-You can choose to go hiking along the forest, or go climbing mountains, and swim along the beautiful lakes to lose yourself in the captivating views.
+You can choose to go hiking in the forest, or go climbing mountains, and swim along the beautiful lakes to lose yourself in the captivating views.

 The suggested trails for hiking would be Cotos forest, Rascafria, La Pedriza, etc. The end of the trails is always worth the hike!